-- During the quarter, Prairie and JSW jointly reported that JSW's due diligence had confirmed semi-soft coking coal quality at Jan Karski which JSW could potentially utilise, and had also indicated the technical feasibility and potential synergies in accessing Debiensko via JSW's existing infrastructure.
-JSW estimates such synergies could potentially enable production within 18 months from all relevant permits and concession amendments being granted. - There can be no certainty as to whether any transaction(s) will be agreed, or the potential form of such transaction(s).
+- Following JSW's due diligence at both Jan Karski and Debiensko, Prairie and JSW signed an extension to a nondisclosure agreement during the quarter in order to discuss a deal structure and commercial terms for any cooperation or transaction and for the adaption of mine plans for both Debiensko and Jan Karski to align with JSW's development concepts to maximise potential synergies using JSW's current infrastructure. - JSW estimates such synergies could potentially enable production within 18 months from all relevant permits and concession amendments being granted. - Discussions between Prairie and JSW have been ongoing with JSW reporting that it would like to agree the basic terms of a potential transaction with Prairie by the end of April 2019. - There can be no certainty as to whether any transaction(s) will be agreed, or the potential form of such transaction(s).
 The Company will continue to comply with its continuous disclosure obligations and will make announcements to the market as required.